kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md

 *Taxi/idle (out)* means those aircraft operations involving taxi and idle between the time of initial starting of the propulsion engine(s) used for the taxi and the turn onto the duty runway.

-*Tier,* as used in this part, is a designation related to the NOX emission standard for the engine as specified in §34.21 or §34.23 of this part (e.g., Tier 0).
+*Tier,* as used in this part, is a designation related to the NOX emission standard for the engine as specified in [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.21   Standards for exhaust emissions.|§34.21]] or [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.23   Exhaust Emission Standards for Engines Manufactured on and after July 18, 2012.|§34.23]] of this part (e.g., Tier 0).

 \[Doc.
 No. 25613, 55 FR 32861, Aug.
 10, 1990; 55 FR 37287, Sept.
 10, 1990, as amended by Amdt.
 34-3, 64 FR 5558, Feb.
 3, 1999; Amdt.
 34-5, 77 FR 76849, Dec.
 31, 2012; Amdt.
 34-5A, 78 FR 63016, Oct.
 23, 2013\]